wasmCloud/wasmcloud.com/docs/cli/app.md

 ```

 ### `delete`
 The `delete` command is used to delete an application model of a specific version.
-You can optionally delete _all_ versions of a specificationas well.
+You can optionally delete _all_ versions of a specification as well.

 Usage: